maping/Forrest/English/O-Level/孙唯玮/20250302/README.md

   - 61
   - 62
   - 63
-  - 64
+  - 64 ❌
   - 65

 Marcos flapped his wings anxiously.
 It was a long way (51) **down** to the beach.
 Everything was in place.
 The feathers were glued on pretty well.
 The wooden stunts were sturdy.
 But could he fly?

 "Go on," said Jing Hui.
-"There's only one (52) way to know."
-Dino barked noisily and ran around their legs, waiting (53) for the fun to begin.
-As if by magic, the canine stopped 'playing' and moved stealthily to the side, waiting patiently for whatever drama was going to (54) happen.
+"There's only one (52) **way** to know."
+Dino barked noisily and ran around their legs, waiting (53) **for** the fun to begin.
+As if by magic, the canine stopped 'playing' and moved stealthily to the side, waiting patiently for whatever drama was going to (54) **happen**.

 "It's all right for you," said Marcos.
 "You're not going for the competition."
 Suddenly he ran towards the edge of the stone wall facing the waters and jumped.
 He plunged into mid air and flapped his arms furiously.
-Ponic (55) clenched his face.
-He flapped (56) even harder.
+Panic (55) **twisted** his face.
+He flapped (56) **even** harder.
 "No!" he yelled.

-He plunged down, rolled (57) over in the sand and lay still.
+He plunged down, rolled (57) **over** in the sand and lay still.
 Jing Hui ran down to meet him.
 "Are you alright?" he hollered.
 Marcos lifted up a sandy face, spat out some granules of sand and nodded.
-He undid both (58) wings and very calmly and consciously left (59) them on the sand.
+He undid both (58) **wings** and very calmly and consciously left (59) **them** on the sand.

-"I'll never work," said Jing Hui.
+"It'll never work," said Jing Hui.
 "You'll never win the Flyboy competition like that.
-You can't jump off the (60) edge of a jetty in those.
-You'll just drop (61) like a deadweight.
+You can't jump off the (60) **edge** of a jetty in those.
+You'll just drop (61) **like** a deadweight.
 An awfully wet deadweight," Jing Hui unsuccessfully tried to stifle a giggle.
-Marcos looked down at the ground as if in (62) defeat but then an almost eerie winning grin formed on his lips.
+Marcos looked down at the ground as if in (62) **defeat** but then an almost eerie winning grin formed on his lips.

-"It doesn't (63) matter," said Marcos.
+"It doesn't (63) **matter**," said Marcos.
 "I'm going to pick up my Uncle Zohr's bang-glider this evening.
 A real one.
-You watch me fly over the waves (64) once I get that.
+You watch me fly over the waves (64) **once** I get that.
 This year my opponent Ray isn't going to win for once."

 "My uncle's aerodynamic and lightweight 'flyer' will beat Ray's and anybody else's entry.
 Nobody will stand a (65) chance!"